-It has been suggested that some presuppositions are triggered by general (non-lexical) algorithms, possibly on pragmatic grounds (e.g. Stalnaker 1974, Simons 2003, Abusch 2010, Schlenker 2010, Abrusán 2011).
-This debate - are presuppositions lexically encoded or are triggered by a general algorithm? - will make our gestural data theoretically important: we will show that certain pro-speech gestures generate presuppositions even though they may be so uncommon that most informants exposed to them would likely see them for the very first time; this, in turn, will suggest that some triggering mechanisms are sometimes needed.
+It has been suggested that some presuppositions are triggered by general (non-lexical) algorithms, possibly on pragmatic grounds (e.g. Grice 1981, Stalnaker 1974, Abbott 2000, Simons 2003, Abusch 2010, Schlenker 2010, Chemla 2010, Simons et al. 2010, Abrusán 2011, Romoli 2015, Tonhauser et al. 2013).
+This debate - are presuppositions lexically encoded, or are they triggered by a general algorithm? - will make our gestural data theoretically important: we will show that certain pro-speech gestures generate presuppositions even though they may be so uncommon that most informants exposed to them would likely see them for the very first time; this, in turn, will suggest that some triggering mechanisms are sometimes needed.

 One further point is worth noting.
 In some cases, there appears to be a requirement that the strongest possible presupposition (relative to a set of alternatives) should be marked (Sauerland 2003, 2008; Percus 2006; Singh 2011; Schlenker 2012).
-Forinstance, (6)a is odd because (6)b makes roughly the same claim, but triggers a stronger presupposition.
+For instance, (9)a is odd because (9)b makes roughly the same claim, but triggers a stronger presupposition.

-(6) a. #John believes that Paris is in France.b.
-John knows that Paris is in France.
+(9) a. #Mary believes that Paris is in France.b.
+Mary knows that Paris is in France.

-To put it differently, (6) a triggers the inference that it is not presupposed that Paris is in France, which is called an 'anti-presupposition'.
+To put it differently, (9) a triggers the inference that it is not presupposed that Paris is in France, which is called an 'anti-presupposition'.
 While the source of the phenomenon is under debate, it is predicted to arise by a variety of theories whenever an expression competes with another one that makes a comparable at-issue contribution but triggers a stronger presupposition; we will see that gestures bear this out.